skovalik/bootstrapwp-Twitter-Bootstrap-for-WordPress/README.md

 __The goals of this release are:__

-1. Add Theme Options Screen
-2. Fix Custom Walker Menu PHP errors
+1. Fix Custom Walker Menu PHP errors
-3. Fix Automatic Thumbnail PHP errors
+2. Fix Automatic Thumbnail PHP errors
-4. Remove any unnecessary theme files
+3. Remove any unnecessary theme files
-5. Update styles and scripts to Bootstrap 2.10 dev branch
+4. Update styles and scripts to Bootstrap 2.1 Release

 __Archive.php__